-If you find that you simply cannot tolerate looking at my bald head and big nose, listening to my creaky, midwestern-accented voice, and being offended by my obnoxious personality, the deadline for drop/add is September 2.
+If you find that you simply cannot tolerate looking at my bald head and big nose, listening to my creaky, midwestern-accented voice, and being offended by my obnoxious personality, the deadline for drop/add is September 7.
+The deadline to withdraw from the course (which I sure hope you do not have to do) is October 26.